-CHI is pleased to announce that registration for our second Virtual Congenital Hyperinsulinism International conference is open.
+CHI is pleased to announce that our second Virtual Congenital Hyperinsulinism International conference will be opening soon (registration is now closed).
 This event is called the Congenital Hyperinsulinism Collaborative Research Network (CRN) Convening and will take place the weekend of December 5 and 6, 2020.

 At this very interactive event, you will have an opportunity to learn about research opportunities on the topic of congenital hyperinsulinism.
 We will begin the work of creating a patient-led sustainable, lasting structure to prioritize and execute an international research agenda to better understand congenital hyperinsulinism (HI), identify new ways to improve the lives of those living with HI, reduce the incidence of irreversible brain damage, detect the genetic causes of HI types not currently known; and to find cures for each and every type of HI.
 You will also have a once in a lifetime opportunity to be at the first CHI Collaborative Research Network convening.